Skip to Content

 Property Division

 An annulment does not affect the legitimacy of children born during the marriage.
-The court will issue rulings on child support and custody under the same rules as if the parents were getting a divorce.
-The reason is that courts prioritize the best interests of the child, regardless of the marriage's validity.
+Courts rule on child support and custody under the same guidelines used in divorce.
+The best interests of the child always guide the court's decisions, regardless of marriage validity.

 Spousal Support